-I propose an epistemic view of relativity, according to which relativity results from a difference in knowledge about Nature between observers who are in motion relative to each other.
-Utilizing this postulation, together with SR's relativity axiom, I construct an "epistemic relativity theory" (ER) for the dynamics of moving bodies in inertial systems.
-Here I focus on the resulting time and distance transformations.
-I show that ER solves the twin paradox such that the rejoining twins age equally.
-Tests of ER reveal that despite its contradiction with the Lorentz Invariance Principle (LI), it accounts as good as SR for the results of a class of Michelson-Morley type experiments, for the time dilation detected in muon decay experiments and in "Around the World Atomic Clocks" experiments.
+I propose an epistemic view of relativity, according to which relativity results from difference in Information about Nature between observers who are in motion relative to each other.
+The proposed theory, termed Information Relativity (IR) theory is based on two axioms: For the case of constant relative velocities, I derive the theory's time and distance transformations and compare them with the corresponding SR's transformations.
+I show that despite IR's contradiction with Lorentz's Invariance Principle, it accounts as good as SR for the results of a class of time measurement experiments, including Michelson-Morley's type of experiments as well as the time dilation detected in muon decay and in "around-the-world atomic clocks" experiments.
 More important, the theory accounts for the linear Sagnac effect, which starkly disobeys LI and SR. It also predicts with precision the v - c/c values reported in several neutrino velocity experiments, conducted by OPERA and other collaborations.
-I outline the necessary conditions for a stringent comparative test between ER and SR, and explain why the experimental designs of the linear Sagnac experiment, and the neutrino velocity experiments
+I outline the necessary conditions for a stringent comparative test between IR and SR, and explain why the experimental designs of the linear Sagnac and the neutrino velocity experiments qualify as stringent tests of both theories.

-Keywords: Relativity, Time dilation, Ontic, Epistemic, Michelson-Morley, Muon decay, Sagnac Effect, neutrino velocity, OPERA.
+Keywords: Relativity, Information, Time dilation, Ontic, Epistemic, Michelson-Morley, Muon decay, Sagnac Effect, neutrino velocity, OPERA.